DeltaGate/WizardSpellTracker/README.md

 Spell infomation needs to be displayed in a better format. will need to look into what other ways WPF offers to display data.
 Add spell slots based on game rules.
 Will need to improve database to accomidate.
-Change level allowed slots to match game rules, its currently just based on player level which isn't exactly right.
+Change level allowed slots to match game rules, its currently just based on player level which isn't exactly right.#

+Known Issues:
+The database check for already known spells fails to account for strings with capitilsed second words.

+If you want to run this yourself from my repo, you'll need to make sure that you assign your "dbLocation" to whatever folder you've downloaded the repo to, "dbLocation" can be found in the DBControl class at the top.